staaaavv/ML-portfolio/README.md

 # ML-portfolio
-# Machine Learning Portfolio

 # Vehicle Fault Prediction & Anomaly Detection using Autoencoders

 **Project Overview:**
-This project aims to predict potential vehicle faults and detect anomalies using data collected from OBD2 diagnostics.
-Using **MATLAB** and **Autoencoders**, we trained a model to identify unusual patterns in vehicle sensor data that may indicate faults.
+This project explores a methodology for analyzing OBD-II data to predict critical vehicle parameters affecting performance and reliability.
+Using **artificial intelligence** and **machine learning**, the system automates fault diagnosis and anomaly detection through an **Autoencoder neural network**.

 ---

-## 🔹 Dataset
-- Data collected via **OBD2 diagnostic tools** from various vehicles
-- Includes sensor readings, error codes, and operational parameters
+• **Dataset & Preprocessing**
+- Selected **8 vehicle sensors** from OBD-II data
-- Preprocessed and normalized for model training
+- Preprocessed and normalized data using **MATLAB** for Autoencoder input
+- Dataset prepared to highlight meaningful patterns while reducing noise

 ---

-## 🔹 Approach
+• **Model Architecture & Training**
+- **Autoencoder** with **20 neurons** in the hidden layer
+- **Regularization techniques:**
+  - L2 to prevent overfitting
+  - Sparsity regularization to focus on key features
+  - Sparsity proportion to control active neurons in the hidden layer
+- **Decoder transfer function:** `purelin` for reconstructing continuous values
+- **Training algorithm:** `trainscg` (scaled conjugate gradient)
-- Built and trained an **Autoencoder** in MATLAB to learn normal behavior of vehicle systems
+- **Training epochs:** 400 to learn normal data distribution
-- Applied the trained model to detect deviations (anomalies) indicating potential faults
-- Used reconstruction error as a metric to flag abnormal readings

 ---

-## 🔹 Technologies & Tools
-- **Programming / Modeling:** MATLAB
-- **Machine Learning:** Autoencoders (Unsupervised Learning)
-- **Data Processing:** Normalization, Feature Selection
+• **Anomaly Detection**
+- Reconstructed sensor data using the trained autoencoder
+- Calculated **reconstruction error (MSE)**
+- Defined anomaly threshold based on MSE
+- Compared original and reconstructed data
+- Visualized results through plots showing:
+  - MSE distribution
+  - Detected anomalies
+  - Original vs reconstructed data

 ---

-## 🔹 Key Highlights
-- Developed a predictive model for fault detection
-- Anomaly detection for real-time monitoring of vehicle health
-- Demonstrates practical application of ML in automotive diagnostics
+• **Key Highlights**
+- Successfully detected deviations in sensor readings
+- Related anomalies to OBD-II fault codes and sensor specifications
+- Methodology can be extended to other OBD-II parameters, enhancing predictive maintenance capabilities

 ---

-## 🔹 How to Run
-1. Open the MATLAB project/notebook (`.mlx`)
-2. Load the dataset (`data/` folder)
-3. Run the training and evaluation scripts
-4. Check the reconstruction error to identify anomalies
+• **Technologies & Tools**
+- **MATLAB** for preprocessing, training, and analysis
+- **Autoencoder Neural Networks**
+- Data visualization and evaluation techniques for fault prediction

 ---

-## 🔹 Contact
+• **How to Use**
+1. Open MATLAB project/notebook (`.mlx`)
+2. Load OBD-II dataset (`data/` folder)
+3. Run training scripts to train the Autoencoder
+4. Apply reconstruction to detect anomalies
+5. Review MSE plots and anomaly reports

+---

+• **Contact**
 For questions or collaboration, feel free to reach out via GitHub or Upwork.